 These are difficult times, and academic and personal stress are natural results.
 Everyone is encouraged to take care of themselves and their peers.
 If you need additional support, there are many resources on campus to help you:

 - Student Health Services (Health Services | Student)

 - If the personal behavior of a classmate concerns or worries you, either for the classmate’s well-being or yours, we encourage you to report this behavior to the NC State CARES team: (Share a Concern).

 - If you or someone you know are experiencing food, housing or financial insecurity, please see the Pack Essentials Program (Pack Essentials).

 We are all responsible for protecting ourselves and our community.
-Please see the community standards (which have been updated for 2021) and Rule 04.21.01 regarding Personal Safety Requirements Related to COVID-19 RUL 04.21.01 – Personal Safety Requirements Related to COVID-19 – Policies, Regulations & Rules
+Please see the community standards and Rule 04.21.01 regarding Personal Safety Requirements Related to COVID-19 RUL 04.21.01 – Personal Safety Requirements Related to COVID-19 – Policies, Regulations & Rules

 Course Expectations Related to COVID-19: